huntermasonb/stock-app-backend/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Custom

+After completely setting up the project, its container in Docker, and getting it to run successfully, make sure to install Node dependencies for the front end again using `npm install`.<br>
+To render the React frontend files, you must run `npm run dev` for development purposes.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: